MSHCDL Program Admissions

 Computer System Requirements:

-All students must have a computer with the most up-to-date hardware and software to access course content on the Learning Management System 24/7.
+All students must have a laptop with up-to-date hardware and software to access video and other digital course content on the Learning Management System 24/7.
 For the most current requirements, please visit the website at icahn.mssm.edu/mshcdl.

 Icahn School of Medicine at Mount Sinai expects students to participate in and attend all instructional activities.
 The requirement of active participation is no different in an online course versus classroom base course, albeit using different methods and mediums.
 Student “attendance” in an online course will be measured against the criteria for active course participation that is defined in the individual course syllabus.